angrybacon/doomsday-wiki/markdown/articles/2022/09/15/2022-review.md

 provided a snapshot glance that allows you to have got a feel for the type of innovations and discussions that have taken place within the community.
-As always do feel free to try things out, ask questions and just generally have fun tinkering with the best archetype in Legacy (totally not biaised).
+As always do feel free to try things out, ask questions and just generally have fun tinkering with the best archetype in Legacy (totally not biased).

 Until next time, make sure to stay healthy both physically and mentally.
 The world is a shit show but at least we can all try and have a nice Dooms-day